Bey & Associates – Atlanta Office Address

 Local telephone number: 877.929.6250

 Serious injuries are life-changing.
 This is especially true when a careless decision causes the harm.
-If you or a loved one has suffered due to the negligence of another person or entity, you have options.
+If you or a loved one has suffered due to the negligence of another person or entity, you may have options.
 You may be able to seek compensation that can aid the recovery process.
-If the injury occurred in the state of Georgia, an Atlanta personal injury attorney can help.
+If the injury occurred in the state of Georgia, an Atlanta personal injury lawyer is on your side and may be able to help.
 You and your family deserve peace of mind.

 Thanks to the U.S. civil justice system, a victim can collect damages after getting hurt in an accident that resulted from negligent or careless actions.
 They can file an injury lawsuit against the guilty party.
 Lawsuits can often be complex, but many settle outside of the courtroom.
 They can let a grieving family or injured individual reach a point of closure.